NBlaze860/Shipsy-Inventory-Manager/docs/DESIGN.md

 *   **Product Model:** Contains core product information with automatic value calculations and user references

 **Reasoning:** This design prioritizes simplicity and maintainability while providing essential functionality.
 The models use ES6 import/export syntax with minimal but effective validation.
 The User model supports authentication and authorization needs, while the Product model includes pre-save middleware for automatic total value calculations.

+## User Authentication

+**Context:** The application requires a secure way to authenticate users and manage their sessions.

+**Decision:** User authentication will be implemented using JSON Web Tokens (JWT).
+The `AuthService` will handle the logic for signing up, logging in, and logging out users.
+The `authController` will handle the HTTP requests and responses.

+*   **Login:** The login process will involve checking the user's credentials, and if they are valid, a JWT will be generated and sent to the client as a cookie.
+*   **Logout:** The logout process will clear the JWT cookie.
+*   **Get Profile:** The user's profile can be retrieved by a protected route that verifies the JWT.

+**Reasoning:** JWT is a standard and secure way to handle authentication in web applications.
+Using a service layer for the business logic and a controller for handling requests and responses follows the principle of separation of concerns, making the code more modular and maintainable.

 ## Business Logic Implementation